coatyio/coaty-js/docs/man/communication-events.md

 left to the application logic of the receiving IO actor.

-Likewise, the data published by an **external** IO source can be either specified as an UTF-8 encoded string in JSON format or as binary data (byte array).
+Likewise, the data published by an **external** IO source can be either specified as a UTF-8 encoded string in JSON format or as binary data (byte array).
 In the latter case, decoding is left to the application logic of the receiving IO actor.